WGLab/biocluster/09 Remote management.md

 This is no longer necessary as of Rocks 6.1.1, since OpenIPMI is installed in compute node by default.

+Later on I encountered the same problem in a Rocks 6.2 machine, where all three IPMI packages are installed.
+Essentially the machine hangs during loading the CentOS, and pressing "right/left" key can show the log message.
+It is possible that the machine langs because the IPMI interface was not connected to any network, but configured for DHCP.
+I have yet to check this possibility.

 ## Additional references

 I found a very well written reference on IPMI [here](http://wiki.adamsweet.org/doku.php?id=ipmi_on_linux).
 Some configuration options and usage examples [here](https://lonesysadmin.net/2007/06/21/how-to-configure-ipmi-on-a-dell-poweredge-running-red-hat-enterprise-linux/).